marvin-mangold/S7-PLC_MySql_MariaDB/README.md

   * Connect with SQL-Server
   * Send PING to SQL-Server
   * Send QUERY String to SQL-Server
-  * This client works with the MariaDB client/server protocol
+  * This client works with client/server protocol
   * Results are saved as Strings

 * Settings:<br>